lowderchris/fluxon-mhd/doc/flux.md

 FLUX needs:

 -   a POSIX system under which to run.
-It has been tested under Fedora Linux, Ubuntu Linux, and MacOS X. It is thought to work under Cygwin (but why bother?)
+It has been tested under Fedora Linux, Ubuntu Linux, and macOS.

--   Perl 5.8.x or 5.10.x (standard on most POSIX systems these days)
+-   Perl 5.10+

--   PDL 2.4.x (standard on most Linuxes and available through Fink; source is available from [<http://pdl.perl.org>](http://pdl.perl.org)
+-   PDL v2.081+ (source is available from [<http://pdl.perl.org>](http://pdl.perl.org)

 -   gcc & make (standard essentially everywhere).
 (Other C compilers may work; nobody has yet tried.)